Jeremiah-Hill/Advanced-JavaScript-Drills/README.md

 *In what order will the logs be printed in the console?*

-Now that we have exercised hoisting, let's practice scoping.
+[h2]Now that we have exercised hoisting, let's practice scoping.[/h2]

 1. Create an array called fruits